microsoft/InkMLjs/README.md

 | --- | --- |
 |![ignorepressure true](/nopressure.png)|![ignorepressure false](/pressure.png)|

 The InkML JavaScript library can also be driven using your own JavaScript code.
-Below is an example of JavaScript code loading an inkml file into an Ink() object:
+Below is an example of JavaScript code loading an inkml file into an `Ink()` object:
 ```javascript
 $(this).ready(function () {
        $.get("ink1.xml", {}, function (xml, textStatus, jqXHR) {
               var ink = new Ink(xml);
               ...
 ```
-Once you have an Ink() object, you can resave the object back to InkML XML;
+Once you have an `Ink()` object, you can resave the object back to InkML XML;
 ```javascript
               var inkml = ink.toInkML();
 ```
-Or you can render the Ink() into a canvas:
+Or you can render the `Ink()` into a canvas:
 ```javascript
               ink.draw(canvas, ignorePressure);
 ```
-Or you can walk the InkML DOM by manipulating its fields such as .contexts, .brushes, etc.
+Or you can walk the InkML DOM by manipulating its fields such as `.contexts`, `.brushes`, etc.

 ## Not Yet Implemented Features
-* InkML `<traceGroup>` elements are read, but are not round-tripped via the toInkML() method.
+* InkML `<traceGroup>` elements are read, but are not round-tripped via the `toInkML()` method.
 * The `traceRef` attribute is not yet implemented.
 * Not all brush properties are supported, most notably alpha and brush tip shapes.
 * Traces that contain a single point (like a dotted ‘i’ or ‘j’) are not currently supported.